vonfalk/storm-javavis/doc/05-Libraries/08-Crypto/index.md

 way, the SSL library benefits from any security patches in these critical libraries that are provided by your operating system.

-*Note:* This library is in a fairly early stage of development.
-It might be renamed and extended at some point so that it also provides other crypto-related services.

 Usage
 -----

-The SSL library provides the following classes that are needed to establish and accept SSL connections:
+The crypto library provides the following classes that are needed to establish and accept SSL
+connections:

 * `Certificate`: Represents a X509 certificate of some entity.
 Note that a certificate only encompassess the public parts of the certificate.